Authentic Italian Chicken Cutlets

 • Note: check out my recipe for homemade breadcrumbs here.
 I like making my own as it makes all the difference.
 If you use store-bought, make sure you buy Italian and add finely grated Parmigiano cheese to them.

 • For your dredging station: Put flour on a plate.
 In a separate bowl, whisk two eggs and season with salt and pepper.
-Lastly, add the homemade breadcrumbs.
+For the last step, you'll have the homemade breadcrumbs.

-• Take each cutlet, dip and gently press each side in the flour (shaking off the excess), followed by the whisked eggs, and lastly the breadcrumbs.
+• Take each cutlet, dip and gently press each side in the flour (shaking off the excess).

-• Repeat this step until all of the cutlets are breaded.
+• And lastly coat with the breadcrumbs.
+Repeat these steps until all of the cutlets are breaded.

 • Once breaded, add enough avocado oil to a pan to coat the bottom nicely.
 Heat it on medium-high heat or until it shimmers.
 Tip: You can place a wooden spoon into the oil and if it bubbles up, it’s ready.